 The Employer Statement of Competency - is the employer voice that summarises the onprogramme assessment made by the employer.

 End-point assessment:

-The end point assessment will be conducted by Assessment Organisations.
-The candidate will undertake a final two-part end-point assessment combining three-methods of assessment, which should commence approximately six months before the end of the apprenticeship.
+The end-point assessment will be conducted by Assessment Organisations.
+The candidate will undertake a final two part end-point assessment, which should commence approximately six months before the end of the apprenticeship.